mattdesl/fontpath/readme.md

 - [fontpath-canvas](https://github.com/mattdesl/fontpath-canvas) - a renderer using 2D Canvas and paths for fill/stroke
 - [fontpath-gl](https://github.com/mattdesl/fontpath-gl) - a WebGL renderer using stackgl modules
+- [gl-sprite-text](https://github.com/mattdesl/gl-sprite-text) - a WebGL renderer for [BMFont](http://www.angelcode.com/products/bmfont/) files that can also be used for signed-distance field text

 Some other utilities that make up the ecosystem: